amd/Quark/docs/source/supported_accelerators/ryzenai/ryzen_ai_best_practice.rst

 - **A8W8**

 A8W8 uses symmetric INT8 activation and weights quantization with float scales.
 Typically, the calibration method uses MinMax.
+Refer to the following sections, such as **ADAROUND** and **ADAQUANT**, for methods to improve quantization accuracy based on this configuration.

 .. code-block:: bash